ummmreally/ProTech/CLOUDKIT_SETUP_GUIDE.md

 ### Error: "CloudKit container not found"
 - Verify the container exists in Apple Developer portal
-- Check that the container ID matches exactly: `iCloud.com.protech.app`
+- Check that the container ID matches exactly: `iCloud.Nugentic.ProTech`

 ### Error: "not authenticated"
 - Sign out and back into iCloud on your Mac